Matt Dusk: Life and career

-In 2016 Dusk self-produced his first full length Christmas album, Old School Yule!.
+In 2016 Dusk self-produced his first full-length Christmas album, Old School Yule!.
 The album included over 100 musicians and the St. Michael's Choir School, his childhood school.
-The album received GOLD status (ZPAV POL).
+The album was certified gold by ZPAV.

-In 2018 Dusk released his twelfth studio album entitled JetSetJazz which received MC: GOLD status in April 2019.
-The album co written, recorded and produced by Dusk pays homage to the golden age of travel throughout the 1960s taking the listener on a journey back in time when big band crooning music was popular.
+In 2018 Dusk released his twelfth studio album, JetSetJazz.
+The album was co-written, recorded and produced by Dusk and pays homage to the golden age of travel throughout the 1960s.